 Recording your Swim Activities

-There are many multi-sport or swim devices that are compatible with Strava.
+Many multi-sport or swim devices are compatible with Strava.
 While all these devices are compatible with Strava, some have an easier process for uploading to Strava than others.
-For a complete list of all our compatible devices please refer to this article.
+For a complete list of all our compatible devices, please refer to this article.
 Here are some of the most popular devices used by our athletes to record swim activities:

 - TomTom Multi-Sport

 Athletes can also record swimming activities on the Strava app for Apple Watch and Wear OS 3.

 - Indoor swims on Strava will not display a map, instead, a laps view will be displayed.

 - Most devices have an option to input pool length before you start an activity and you will have to hit the lap button to record your distance and time.

 - Please note: You will have to input the pool length before starting your activity.
 There is no way to update the pool length once the activity is on Strava.